KankakeeCommunityCollege/athletics/_contacts/michael-brown.md

 phone: 815‑802‑8609
 email: mbrown@kcc.edu
 ---
 For 2022-23, Mike Brown enters his second season as the head coach of the KCC men’s basketball program.
-The 2021-22 Cavs finished the season as a NJCAA All-Academic team with a 3.05 team GPA, earned 19 victories, and made it to the Region IV championship game.
+The 2021-22 Cavs finished the season as an NJCAA All-Academic team with a 3.05 team GPA, earned 19 victories, and made it to the Region IV championship game.

 Over his career, Brown has also coached three NJCAA All-Americans, three NJCAA Academic All-Americans and 10 All-Region players.